someobserver/recurgence/README.md

 ## Coherence Pathologies

-Whether it's a mind, a society, a company, or a market, there are twelve ways dynamic systems can break down.
-Their signatures are orthogonal, applicable at every scale, and arise from the mathematical geometry of interaction.
+Whether it's a mind, a society, a company, or a market, all sustems can classify into twelve categorical modes of breakdown.
+Their signatures are orthogonal, applicable at every scale, and arise from the geometry of interaction.

 Someone with ADHD is affected by **Attractor Splintering** just the same as an online community. **Hypercoherence** affects individuals and institutions alike with irrational delusions.
 Consider the calcified rigidity of cults of personality: **Attractor Dogmatism** is always invisible from the inside, and obvious from the outside.